JabRef/user-documentation/en/CustomExports.md

 ## Using Custom Name Formatters

-From JabRef 2.2, it is possible to define custom name formatters using the bibtex-sty-file syntax.
+From JabRef 2.2, it is possible to define custom name formatters using the BibTeX-sty-file syntax.
 This allows ultimate flexibility, but is a cumbersome to write

 You can define your own formatter in the preference tab "Name Formatter" using the following format and then use it with the name given to it as any other formatter